ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

    ```
    {: codeblock}

-   The response is the instance identity access token payload.
+   The response provides the instance identity access token.
+The parser saves it into the `.access_token` file.

+   The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
+You might need to install `jq` before use or use another parser of your choice.
+   {: note}

 7. You can now make an API call to the metadata service.
 The first call is for the initialization information: